Context of Alaska’s recycling difficulties

 Alaska has no land connection to the Lower 48s.
 No, it is not because it is that island off to Hawaii that is shown in the weather forecasts of the newletters or on TV.
 One always has to drive the Alacan thru Canada.
 This road is a dirt road over long stretches – one lane in both directions and countless potholes.
 It was built during WWII to bring supply to Alaska that would go to Russia within the framework of the Land-Lease contract.

 Everything not grown, fished, mined, refined or harvested in Alaska has to be hauled in – either by ship, air or over the Alcan.
-The huge transport costs lead to much higher prices than in the Lower 48.
+The huge transport costs lead to much higher prices for everyday items from food to clothing or cars than in the Lower 48.
 Some eBay sellers and online stores don’t even ship to Alaska due to the costs and/or shipping time.
+Often seller have higher rates for Alaskan than to other US destinations that makes you believe Alaska is on the Moon shipping wise.

 Now what happens with the packages, recyclables and trash from the stuff that was transported to Alaska by what ever way?
 In Alaska, there are no facilities to recycle.
 Hauling the recyclables back to the Lower 48 is expensive.
 Landfills are a problem because of permafrost.
 The frequent inversions make burning the trash an instant air pollution problem.